Madame Arthur: Background

+Establishment

 In 1946, Marcel Ouizman (also spelled Oudjman, Ouissmann or Wutsman), a Jewish pied-noir who owned a club Le Binocle before the war, chose the song Madame Arthur as the name of the cabaret he opened at Rue des Martyrs.
 His business partner, known as Floridor, was also the host, and having died within the first few months, he was replaced by another host, ex-priest and poet Loulou.
-The venue held shows of 1930s-style female impersonation done by cisgender transformistes.
+He managed Madame Arthur and the more exclusive Le Carrousel de Paris with his common-law wife Madame Germaine.
+The venue held shows of 1930s-style female impersonation done by cisgender transformistes or travesti.
+Performers would typically cover popular songs.
 The first star of the cabaret was an ex-ballet dancer, who performed under the name Maslowa.
+She performed as Yvette Guilbert alongside compère Loulou who performed in masculine clothes.

+In February 1949, the prefecture announced an edict banning "travesti attractions or shows" which were "facilitat[ing] perversion and acts of debauchery" to which the management initially complied.
+However, this led to some performers taking hormones and growing their hair to avoid being accused of cross-dressing.

-In the 1950s, Ouizman's Madame Arthur and Le Carrousel attracted new generation of performers such as Coccinelle and Bambi, who sought after medical transition.
-Some of the transgender and drag artists who performed at Madame Arthur include Coccinelle, Baddabou, Cricri, Chantaline Erika Keller, Estelle Roederer, Angélique Lagerfeld, Chablie, Yeda Brown, Dominot and Bambi.
+In the 1950s, Ouizman's Madame Arthur and Le Carrousel de Paris attracted new generation of travesti performers (such as Coccinelle, Fétiche and Bambi, who sought after medical transition.
+Some of the transgender and drag artists who performed at Madame Arthur include Baddabou, Cricri, Chantaline Erika Keller, Estelle Roederer, Angélique Lagerfeld, Chablie, Yeda Brown, Dominot and Bambi.
+Madame Arthur was a training grounds of sorts, and its performers aimed to progress to the more exclusive Le Carrousel.
+The performances of femininity at Madame Arthur were played for laughs than those at Le Carrousel.

 Joseph Ginsburg (nicknamed Père Jo), the father of Serge Gainsbourg, was a pianist there from the beginning.
 Since 1954 Gainsbourg himself sometimes replaced him, and composed some songs there for the cabaret revue, songs which were his first compositions but were not published until after his death.
 One of them, Antoine le casseur was written for a transformiste Lucky Sarcell, who danced for Mistinguett.
 Several of those songs (Zita la panthère, Meximambo, Tragique cinq à sept), have not been found.